Today • Islamic Date -

 Prepare Yourself Mentally

-Despite the physical constraints fasting puts on you, keeping a fast successfully is more of a mental challenge.
-If you are strong on the inside, you will be able to fast more comfortably.
-Mentally preparing yourself for fasting is key, especially for those who are new to it.
+So, when it comes to how to prepare for fasting in Ramadan, mental preparation is key, especially for those who are new to it.
 You have to prepare your mind and your body before you begin fasting.
-Factor in your daily routine and your workload then lay out a plan accordingly outlining your work, sleep, and rest schedules.
+Factor in your daily routine and your workload, then lay out a plan accordingly that outlines your work, sleep and rest schedules.

-Eat Small Snacks after Breaking Fast and Leading Up to Suhoor
+Small Snacks after Breaking Fast and Leading Up to Suhoor

 The First Fast Is Always Difficult